French Butter Cookies, also known as sables. Sweet, salty, and buttery! Easy cookies that are incredibly irresistible. Recipe via MonPetitFour.com

 I also love these French butter cookies because they’re a cinch to whip up.

-You don’t have to refrigerate the dough, and they bake in 12 to 15 minutes.
-So many cookie recipes these day instruct you to refrigerate the dough overnight for best flavor and texture, but these French butter cookies don’t require any of that kind of patience.
+You don’t have to pop the dough into the fridge or freezer beforehand.
+So many cookie recipes these days instruct you to refrigerate the dough overnight for best flavor and texture, but these French butter cookies don’t require any of that kind of patience.

-You can create the cookie dough and roll it out in under 15 minutes and then bake it in 15 minutes or less, making these a 30-minute project.
+Instead, you can create the cookie dough and roll it out in under 15 minutes, pop the disks onto a baking sheet, and then bake them in the oven for 15 minutes or less, making these a 30-minute project.

 As these cookies bake, they will crisp up nicely in the oven.
 Yet, the wonderful thing about them is that they will also instantaneously melt in your mouth (thank you, butter!).